Largest artificial non-nuclear explosions: Mines in the Battle of Messines

 On 7 June 1917, a series of large British mines, containing a total of more than 455 tons of ammonal explosive, was detonated beneath German lines on the Messines-Wytschaete ridge.
 The explosions created 19 large craters, killed about 10,000 German soldiers, and were heard as far away as London and Dublin.
 Determining the power of explosions is difficult, but this was probably the largest planned explosion in history until the 1945 Trinity atomic weapon test, and the largest non-nuclear planned explosion until the 1947 British Heligoland detonation (below).
 The Messines mines detonation killed more people than any other non-nuclear deliberate explosion in history.

 Halifax explosion

 A view of the Halifax Explosion pyrocumulus cloud, most likely from Bedford Basin looking toward the Narrows 15–20 seconds after the explosion.

-On 6 December 1917, and collided in the harbour of Halifax, Nova Scotia.
+On 6 December 1917, collided with the in the harbour of Halifax, Nova Scotia.
 Mont-Blanc carried 2,653 tonnes of various explosives, mostly picric acid.
 After the collision the ship caught fire, drifted into town, and exploded.
 The explosion killed 1,950 people and destroyed much of Halifax.
-An evaluation of the explosion's force puts it at 2.9 ktonTNT.
+An evaluation of the explosion's force puts it at 2.9 ktonTNT, making it the second most powerful accidental explosion in terms of explosive force after the 1944 RAF Fauld explosion.
 Halifax historian Jay White in 1994 concluded: "Halifax Harbour remains unchallenged in overall magnitude as long as five criteria are considered together: number of casualties, force of blast, radius of devastation, quantity of explosive material, and total value of property destroyed."